Progression and articulation agreements approval

 The overall approval process has the following stages:

-• Stage 0 - Triage: ideas generation, initial assessment and due diligence
+• Stage 0 - Triage: ideas generation and initial assessments.

-• Stage 2 - Partner information request (articulations only): key information gathering about the proposed partner institution
+• Stage 2 - Partner information request (for articulations only): Key information gathering about the proposed partner institution.

-• Stage 3 - Curriculum mapping (articulations only): assessing the fit and feasibility of the programme from which the student will have come onto the relevant York programme(s)
+• Stage 3 - Curriculum mapping (for articulations only): Assessing the academic fit and feasibility of the potential partner’s programme(s)

-• Stage 4 - Faculty and University Teaching Committee (UTC) approval
+• Stage 4 - University Teaching Committee (UTC) approval.

-Note that stages 1 to 3 should, whenever possible, be completed concurrently in the interests of speed and efficiency - but only if appropriate.
+Stages 1 to 3 should, whenever possible, be completed concurrently in the interests of speed and efficiency - but only if appropriate.
 If there are potentially risks associated with, for example, the business case or the curriculum mapping, then it might be more prudent to complete these stages sequentially to avoid wasted effort.
-The approach should be decided on a case-by-case basis by the Strategic Planning Partner (SPP) in consultation with the relevant Associate Dean for Partnerships, Engagement, and Internationalisation (AD PEI) and the proposer.
+The approach should be decided on a case-by-case basis by the Global Partnerships team, in consultation with the Strategic Planning & Performance (SP&P) contact, the relevant Associate Dean for Partnerships, Engagement, and Internationalisation (AD PEI) and the proposer.